-SD Card is a non-volatile portable memory card developed by the SD Association (SDA) in 1999.
+The SD Association (SDA) developed a non-volatile portable memory card in 1999.
 The first SD cards created between 1999 and 2002 had a capacity from 32 MB to 64 MB.
 Later, companies developed different formats and extended capacity.

 Blu-ray Optical Disc, 2003

-Blu-ray is digital optical disc storage designed to supersede the DVD and store high-definition video (720p and 1080p).
+Blu-ray Disc Association, a group representing makers of consumer electronics, introduced Blu-ray to supersede the DVD and store high-definition video (720p and 1080p).
 It is the same size as CD and DVD, but unlike CD and DVD, the reflection has a blue hue.
 Blu-ray Optical Disc can hold from 25 GB (single layer) to 128 GB of data (BDXL format).

-They are used for distribution features films and distribution of video games for the PlayStation and Xbox.
+We all use them today for distributing feature films and video games for the PlayStation and Xbox.

 Powered by the idea to create and use smaller SD cards, SanDisk created a microSD card in 2005.
-The capacity was extended up to 128 MB.
+They extended capacity up to 128 MB.
 Motorola’s phone E395 was the first phone that used a microSD card.
 A few years later, competitors started using them on phones and other mobile devices.
 Several companies are producing microSD cards such as SanDisk, Samsung, Kingston, and others.
 Today you can buy a single microSD card with a capacity of more than 30 GB.

 CFast cards, 2008

 CFast cards are based on the serial interface (SATA) which means the speed of the CFast cards is equal to the speed of SATA ports (SATA I = 150 MBps, SATA II = 300 MBps, SATA III=600 MBps).
-The first CFast card of 32 GB was introduced by Pretec at CES (Consumer Electronics Show).
+Pretec introduced the first CFast card of 32 GB at CES (Consumer Electronics Show).
 Nowadays, you can handle more than 128 GB on a single CFast card.
-They are widely used on cameras, audio, and video recorders.
+You can use them on cameras, audio, and video recorders.

 CFexpress cards, 2016

-8 years later, the new CF standard based on PCIe 3.0 and NVMe was announced.
+The CompactFlash Association introduced a new CF standard based on PCIe 3.0.
+They also announced NVME.
 That resulted in producing a CFexpress card 1.0 in 2017 for speeds up to 2 Gbps.
-Two years later, in 2019, CFexpress 2.0 was introduced and it was able to handle speeds up to GBps.
+Two years later, in 2019, CompactFlash Association introduced CFexpress 2.0 (up to 4 Gbps).
 Today, CFexpress cards are available in capacity of 512 GB and used in audio and video recordings by Sony, Nikon, Canon, and others.